gopikasabu25/movie_sentiment_analysis/README.md

 ## 📄 License

-This project is open source under the [MIT License](LICENSE).
-The dataset used is also under the MIT License by Kaggle user [rounakbanik](https://www.kaggle.com/rounakbanik).
+The dataset used in this project is under the MIT License by Kaggle user [rounakbanik](https://www.kaggle.com/rounakbanik).